 By stimulating specific points on the body, Dr. Heather can help to restore healthy function to the body.

-Advanced Wellness Solutions patients frequently tell us that they didn’t realize how much chronic pain was impacting their life.
+Advanced Wellness Solutions patients frequently tell us that they didn’t realize how much chronic pain was impacting their lives.

-According Perry G. Fine, MD of the Department of Anesthesiology, School of Medicine, Pain Research Center, Salt Lake City, Utah, USA,1 the long-term consequences of chronic pain include:
+According to Perry G. Fine, MD, of the Department of Anesthesiology, School of Medicine, Pain Research Center, Salt Lake City, Utah, USA,1 the long-term consequences of chronic pain include:

 - sleep disturbances